 Active, salaried faculty and full-time staff members, classified as A&P or USPS, are eligible for participation in Intramural Sports.
 An hourly-wage, non-student staff member with OPS job classification is not eligible.

-All student, faculty and full-time staff member spouses may participate in intramurals by paying an activity use fee of $20.00 for a team sport or $5.00 for and individual sport or special event.
-The fee is paid on a per-sport basis.
-Additional facility fees may be required.
+All student, faculty and full-time staff member spouses may participate in intramurals by paying an activity use fee for sports at the Rec SportsPlex, Main Campus Fields, Westside Courts, and Tully Gym.
+Additional facility fees may be required for other Campus Rec and University facilities.

 F. Withdrawals and Terminations